leandrolecca/EyeTrack/README.md

 The core functions can be edited or even new functions can be added with different detection heuristics as long as they adhere to the output structure (see full code in eyetrack_toolbox.R).

 ## DataFrame Structure
-Running the toolbox requires to give specific column names to the “etr.db” dataframe, which are:
+Running the toolbox requires to give specific column names to the **etr.db** dataframe, which are:

 * lxdeg: left eye x position in degs
 * lydeg: left eye y position in degs